Professional Development Opportunity Detail Page

 To develop familiarity with the materials necessary to fully implement them in the classroom, we find that teachers must work through the activities, discussions and worksheets, alternating between student and teacher modes.
 Each unit in the course manual includes an extensive Teacher Notes section.
 Throughout the course, teachers are asked to reflect on their practice and how they might apply the techniques they have learned in the course to their own classes.

-Modeling Instruction is aligned with the eight science practices outlined in the NRC Framework for K-12 Science Standards.
+Modeling Instruction is aligned with the eight science practices outlined in the NRC Framework for K-12 Science Education (2011), the basis for the Next Generation Science Standards (NGSS).

 Joel Klammer, Concordia International School, Shanghai.